 The identifier association xIRI is generated each time the IRI-POI in the MME detects a GUTI allocation change for an IMSI associated with the target's UE.

 The IRI-POI in the MME shall support per target selective activation or deactivation of reporting of only identifier association xIRI independently of activation of LI for all other events.
 When identifier association xIRI only reporting is activated, the IRI-POI in the MME shall also generate Tracking Area/EPS Location Update xIRI.

+The positioning info transfer xIRI is generated when the IRI-POI present in the MME detects that a UE associated positioning message related to a target UE is being exchanged between E-SMLC and eNB via the MME.

+NOTE: The exclusive activation of this last capability per a LALS warrant is not supported in the current version of the specification.
+Instead, the capability is activated by an LI warrant and is invoked whenever any LCS operation (including LALS) is performed on the LI warrant’s target.

 *** End of first change ***